sherrylitest/Grant-program/README.md

 ### Guidelines

-Anyone is welcome to apply for a grant.
+Anyone is welcome to apply for a general grant.
 Projects funded through our programs are broad in scope, but our focus lies on strong technical projects that add value to the ecosystem.

 Generally, your project will have better chances to get accepted if:

 - It presents a **well-researched** or tested concept, for which ideally you are able to show some prior work.
-- You can demonstrate that the project will be **maintained** after completion of the grant, be it through an obvious commitment to the technology from your side, additional funding sources or an existing business model.
+- You can demonstrate that the project will be **maintained** after completion of the grant, be it through an obvious commitment to the technology from your side, additional funding sources, or an existing business model.
 - Your team has **proven experience** with the relevant languages and technologies and/or a strong technical background.
 We ask you to provide the GitHub profiles of all team members as part of your application and will examine these for past activity and code quality.
 Naturally, you can also link to projects on other platforms.
 - Your application is **rich in technical details** and well-defined.
 - You can clearly present how your project stands out among competitors or implements technology that doesn't exist in the ecosystem yet.

 Additionally, it must fulfill the following requirements:

-- All code produced as part of a grant must be **open-sourced**, and it must also not rely on closed-source software for full funcionality.
-We prefer Apache 2.0, but GPLv3 or Unlicense are also acceptable.
+- All code produced as part of a grant must be **open-sourced**, and it must also not rely on closed-source software for full functionality.
-- We do not award grants for projects that have been the object of a successful token sale.However, we do not limit project's option to do token sales in the future.
+- We do not award grants for projects that have been the object of a successful token sale.
+However, we do not limit the project's option to do token sales in the future.
-- Lastly, we do not fund projects that actively encourage gambling, illicit trade, money laundering or criminal activities in general.
+- Lastly, we do not fund projects that actively encourage gambling, illicit trade, money laundering, or criminal activities in general.

 In addition to the information provided on your application, note that your project will need to comply with our [Grant Milestone Delivery](/milestone-delivery/README.md).
 In particular, we require all projects to create documentation that explains how their project works.
 At a minimum, _written_ documentation is required for funding.
 Tutorials or videos are also helpful for new users to understand how to use your product.
 If your team's background is purely technical, consider hiring a freelance or part-time technical writer as part of the grant.